wzbillings/cooperative-cobra/README.md

 **Code:** all code created by me is licensed under the GNU Affero General Public License, [AGPL 3.0](LICENSE.md).

+Of course I do not own any code reproduced from the tutorial.
+Materials from freeCodeCamp are licensed under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause), but there was no license provided along with the code in the video and notebook tutorials, if it is different. freeCodeCamp does not directly state whether code released by their contributors with official branding is required to follow this license as well.

 ## Contributions and Contact Info

 As this is a learning experience for me, I currently do not intend to